-As soon as you start researching tips for improving your dog’s hip or joint health, you’re likely to stumble across this interesting and very common supplement.
+As soon as you start researching tips for improving your dog’s hip or joint health, you’re likely to stumble across this interesting and very common supplement called glucosamine.

 All these questions and more will be answered in this article.

-None of us enjoy the thought of our dog being in pain.
-So, when conversations about arthritis and hip dysplasia in dogs start surfacing with our vet, we’re quick to search for answers.
-And glucosamine is usually at the top of the list.
+None of us enjoy the thought of our dog experiencing discomfort.
+So, when conversations about hip and joint discomfort in dogs start surfacing with our vet, we’re quick to search for answers.
+And glucosamine supplements for dogs are usually at the top of the list.
 There’s good reason for that.
 Glucosamine has shown to provide a long list of benefits for the dogs and humans who can tolerate it.
 But how much do we know about this interesting compound?
 And does this common hip and joint supplement for dogs provide ample support?

 Table of Contents: